deep-diver/keras-sd-serving/README.md

 # Various ways of serving Stable Diffusion

 This repository shows a various ways to deploy Stable Diffusion.
 Currently, we are interested in the Stable Diffusion implementation from `keras-cv`.
+The codes inside every notebooks are written based on `keras-cv == 0.3.4`.

+> NOTE: `keras-cv >= 0.3.5` is released, but it was not registered in [PyPI](https://pypi.org/project/keras-cv/) at the time of creating this repository.
+When it is distributed to PyPI, the notebooks will be updated accordingly.

 | Title      | Description | Image         | Notebook
 | :---:       |    :----   |    :----:     |       :-: |